-Louth couple Mary and Pat Garbutt lost four stone between them at the start of last year.
+Louth couple Mary and Pat Garbutt lost four stones between them at the start of last year.
 There’s nothing particularly unusual about a couple shedding a few pounds as the new year arrives, but what is unusual is their age; both of them are 72.

-After years of poor health the duo shed their weight through a regime from Slimming World.
+After years of poor health, the duo shed their weight through a regime from Slimming World.
 The Grimsby Telegraph also reports that Pat will give up smoking, and because of his health success he could also give up insulin for his diabetes, and take part in more exercise.

 While the Lincolnshire duo’s exploits will not win them any awards, the heart-warming story does illustrate the fact that it’s never too late to make adjustments to one’s life to improve it.

 There are too many people of advanced years suffering from ill health who do not see the benefits of eating healthy, good food, moderate exercise and giving up bad habits.

 Their point is twofold: they’re only going to get worse at this stage of life, and/or they’re in too much pain or discomfort to attempt movement.
 Money may also be a concern for joining a gym/slimming group or eating differently, while people who have lived for several decades may find a shift in their routines too taxing.